tumido/llm-d-deployer/quickstart/README-minikube.md

   }'
 ```

-You can also run the included validation script `test-requests.sh`.
+You can also run the included validation script `test-requests.sh --minikube`.

 ```bash
 # Default options